Glenn Anders: Life and career

+Glenn Anders was born in Los Angeles, California on September 1, 1889.
+His father was of Swedish birth and his mother was an American originally from Vermont.
+He was trained as an actor at the Wallace Dramatic School in Los Angeles, and began his career in L.A. performing in repertory theatre.
+He made his stage debut with the Los Angeles Stock Company in Macbeth.

+Anders branched out into vaudeville and toured in the Orpheum circuit.
+He arrived in New York City in 1919 and attended Columbia University from 1919 until 1921.
 He made his Broadway debut in 1919 in Just Around the Corner.
 In 1921, he scored the male lead in The Demi-Virgin, a farce that was controversial, but a hit at the box office.

-Anders had a distinguished career on Broadway, appearing in three Pulitzer Prize winning plays: Hell Bent for Heaven (1924), written by Hatcher Hughes; They Knew What They Wanted (1924) by Sidney Howard; and Strange Interlude (1928) by Eugene O'Neill.
+Anders had a distinguished career on Broadway, appearing in three Pulitzer Prize winning plays: Hell Bent for Heaven (1924, as Andy Lowry), written by Hatcher Hughes; They Knew What They Wanted (1924, as Joe) by Sidney Howard; and Strange Interlude (1928, as Ned Darrell) by Eugene O'Neill.
+Other significant roles he performed on the New York stage included Reuben Light in O'Neill's Dynamo (1929), Pat Farley in Philip Barry's Hotel Universe (1930), Victor Hallam in Rose Franken's Another Language (1932), Bill Blake in Samson Raphaelson's Skylark (1939), Alexander Craig in Franken's Soldier's Wife (1944), and Carleton Fitzgerald in Moss Hart's Light Up the Sky (1948).
+His final role on Broadway was in the 1957-1958 production of Time Remembered.

 He made a handful of film and TV appearances, most famously as a scheming lawyer in Orson Welles' The Lady from Shanghai (1947).
 Other film roles included M (1951), a remake of Fritz Lang's 1931 classic.

-Death

 On October 26, 1981, Anders died aged 92 in Englewood, New Jersey, at the Actors' Fund Home.
 He is interred in Kensico Cemetery in Valhalla, New York.